melezhik/outthentic/README.md

 \`begin:' \`end:' markers decorate \`text blocks' content. \`:being|:end' markers should not be followed by any text at the same line.

-Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else story runner will remain in a \`text block' mode till the end of your story check, which is probably not you want:
+Also be aware if you leave "dangling" \`begin:' marker without closing \`end': somewhere else story runner will remain in a \`text block' mode till the end of your story check file, which is probably not you want:

         begin:
             here we begin